September 21st, 7:30 pm

-The Guilderland Historical Society and the Guilderland Garden Club will hold an Open House at the 1802 Mynderse-Frederick House in Guilderland Center on Saturday, June 17, from 1-4 pm.
-Tours of the House, decorated with flower arrangements provided by the Garden Club, will be conducted by Historical Society members.
-Tours of the award-winning gardens maintained by the Garden Club will be available.
+The Guilderland Historical Society and the Guilderland Garden Club held an Open House at the 1802 Mynderse-Frederick House in Guilderland Center on Saturday, June 17, from 1-4 pm.
+Tours of the House, decorated with flower arrangements provided by the Garden Club, were conducted by Historical Society members.
+Tours of the award-winning gardens maintained by the Garden Club were also available.

 May 18th, 2017

 “The Hudson-Mohawk Region: Silicon Valley of the 19th Century” was Michael Barrett’s power-point presentation at the May 18 meeting of the Guilderland Historical Society.
 This program will provide a portrait of our area in a past era when its towns and cities were a national center for innovation, invention and a tremendous amount of manufacturing.

 Michael Barrett is the Executive Director the Hudson-Mohawk Industrial Gateway.
 This organization is dedicated to recording and preserving the industrial history of this area and educating the public.
 Knowledgeable guides offer tours to local sites and operate a museum located in what had been the office of the Burden Ironworks in South Troy.
 Mr. Barrett has been involved with the Gateway for many years and often leads tours of Troy’s historic Oakwood Cemetery.
 He is a dynamic speaker and will make the subject come alive.

 The public is invited to join historical society members for this free program and the social hour following.
 The May 18 meeting begins at 7:30 pm at the Mynderse-Frederick House, 451 Route 146, Guilderland Center.
 For additional information call 861-8582.